pleszkowicz/ollama-next.js/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-It utilizes [Ollama](https://github.com/ollama/ollama) API to interact with the model via local web application.
+The project utilizes the [Ollama](https://github.com/ollama/ollama) API to interact with the local AI model via a web application, offering a more user-friendly alternative to the command line by streaming responses in real-time.

 ## Getting Started